Dr. Becky Huechteman: Professor of Education

 Dr. Becky Huechteman jokes that she has been “stuck in school forever.”
 Ever since she was a small child “teaching” her dolls and her parakeet, she has had a desire to help people learn.
 From her days as a 13-year-old Sunday school helper to her current position as professor of education at Evangel University, that desire has never faded.

 Dr. Huechteman has been teaching education courses at Evangel for more than 30 years.
-Along with teaching undergraduate courses in reading and math education, Dr. Huechteman serves as the coordinator of Evangel’s Master of Education in Reading program, which she helped build from the ground up.
+Along with teaching undergraduate courses in reading and math education, Dr. Huechteman serves as the coordinator of Evangel’s Master of Education in Literacy program, which she helped build from the ground up.
 She is also a current sponsor of the Student Missouri State Teachers Association and works with Evangel’s Partners in Education schools.